bitcoin-sv/overlay-discovery-services/API.md

 #### Method findAllAdvertisements

-Finds all SHIP advertisements for a given topic.
+Finds all SHIP or SLAP advertisements for a given topic created by this identity.

 ```ts
 async findAllAdvertisements(protocol: "SHIP" | "SLAP"): Promise<Advertisement[]>